ejmastnak/portfolio/src/tmg/chattmg/index.md

 # Choose a model
 $model = "gpt-4o-mini";

-# Conversation history so far, to provide context for new responses
+# Conversation history so far, to provide context for the upcoming response
 $conversation = [
   [ 'role': "user", 'content': "knock knock." ],
   [ 'role': "assistant", 'content': "Who's there?" ],